jackbalo/gndesktop/readme.md

 # 🔐 Playfair Text Encryption App

-A Flask-based encryption and decryption web application utilizing a **12-column table-based cipher** for secure message encoding.
+A PySide6-based desktop application for encryption and decryption utilizing a **12-column table-based cipher** for secure message encoding.

 ---